ukutaht/blog/_drafts/characteristics_of_a_good_test_suite.md

 move, refactor, and maybe even delete the tests that are used to drive out the implementation.
 The tests that you check in should be the tests that are going to provide value going forward.

 Good tests do not just tell you _that_ something is wrong, they also point you to _what_ is wrong.
 They provide feedback at the right level.

 #### 4. Runs fast

+If we compare two test suites, one that runs in 60 seconds and another that runs in 6 seconds, which one do you recon is run more often?

+Few people are going to sit and wait for a minute to let the tests finish.
+They'll continue writing code or worse, check email/twitter while the tests are running.
+Maintaining context and focus is important for productivity which is why the test suite must be quick.

+Last week I spent a day profiling and optimising the test suite for my current project.
+Some might argue that it was a waste of time because I didn't ship any features for our users.
+On the other hand, the tests now run 60% faster as a result and the team loves the improved development experience.
+Over time, I'm convinced that the productivity we gain will add up to more than the day I spent on optimising.